mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 - Bookmark verses
 - Add notes to your verses
 - Generate notes based on verse translations

+I have learnt a lot throughout the building of this project, and I would like to share it here to better cement the knowledge in my mind.

 In this post, we will explore the system architecture of AI-Daleel, with a deep dive on the tech stack and cloud technologies used.